Synthesis of General Decoupling Networks Using Transmission Lines: Introduction

 In \cite{sinha2016synthesis}, a network synthesis technique using transmission lines is proposed.
 Though generic, the paper \cite{sinha2016synthesis} fails to propose a network topology that could synthesize arbitrary networks, and only conventional ring hybrid and directional couplers are considered in the given examples.
-Moreover, the solution approach depending entirely on ABCD parameters makes it cumbersome for different systems with different number of ports, as new equations has to be derived once the number of ports are changed.
+Moreover, its analysis technique relies mainly on ABCD parameters, making it quite cumbersome for different systems with varying number of ports, as new equations has to be derived once the number of ports are changed.

-In this paper, we will demonstrate that a TL-based generalized $\pi$-network can be used to synthesize an arbitrary passive, reciprocal and lossless decoupling network, and the analysis of the proposed network is based on Y parameters, and as will be seen significantly simplifies the analysis.
-The same set of equations can be scaled to analyze networks with arbitrary number of ports.
+In this paper, we will demonstrate that a transmission line (TL) based generalized $\pi$-network can be used to synthesize an arbitrary passive, reciprocal and lossless decoupling network.
+The analysis of the proposed network is based on Y parameters, which significantly simplifies the DN synthesis process for the proposed topology.
+The same set of equations can be scaled to analyze networks with arbitrary number of ports, as demonstrated in later sections through a two-port and a three-port examples.